Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Conclusion

 \section{Conclusion}

 Both travel behavior theories and empirical evidence suggest that human mobility patterns largely depend on the need to participate in activities at different times of the day.
 Therefore, it is crucial to consider the latter when modeling the former.
 In this paper, we propose a \textit{Hierarchical Graph Attention Recurrent Network} (\textsc{Hgarn}) for activity-aware human mobility prediction.
-Specifically, \textsc{Hgarn} introduces hierarchical graph attention mechanisms to model time-activity-location dependencies and uses next activity prediction as an auxiliary task to further improve the main task of next location prediction.
-In addition, we propose a simple yet powerful \textsc{MaHec} label that can guide our model to flexibly weigh the importance of history locations when predicting future locations.
-Finally, we perform comprehensive experiments to demonstrate the superiority of \textsc{Hgarn}.
-To our best knowledge, this is the first work to evaluate different human mobility prediction models (including \textsc{Hgarn}) under \textit{recurring} and \textit{explorative} settings.
-We find that introducing activity information can effectively improve the model's prediction accuracy.
-In addition, our results show that the existing models show unsatisfactory prediction performances under the \textit{explorative} setting.
-We hope our work could spark the attention of future work on \textit{explorative} mobility prediction.
-For future work, we consider a more lightweight design and adding a ranking-based component to organize high-probability candidate locations and incorporate human travel decision logic modeling for better model interpretability.
+Specifically, \textsc{Hgarn} introduces hierarchical graph attention mechanisms to model time-activity-location dependencies, and uses next activity prediction as an auxiliary task to further improve the main task of next location prediction.
+Furthermore, we propose a simple yet effective \textsc{MaHec} label that can guide our model to flexibly weigh the importance of a user's previously visited locations when predicting their future locations.
+Finally, based on two real-world LBSN datasets, we perform comprehensive experiments to demonstrate the superiority of \textsc{Hgarn}, considering both the \textit{recurring} and \textit{explorative} settings.
+We find that introducing activity information can effectively improve the model's prediction performance, and the learned attention weights can reveal meaningful behavioral insights.

+Future work should prioritize improving human mobility prediction in \textit{explorative} settings, where users visit new, unvisited POIs.
+Developing models that can better infer these complex time-activity-location relationships, even without prior visitation history, will be crucial.
+Another key challenge is the cold-start problem, where the model must handle new users, locations, or activities introduced into the system.
+Addressing this could involve leveraging shared features like activity or contextual embeddings for initializing new entities, minimizing retraining needs.
+From a system design perspective, future models should aim for a lightweight and modular structure.
+These advancements, combined with a deeper understanding of human decision-making in travel behavior, will not only improve the model's interpretability but also contribute to more intelligent, user-centered transportation systems that offer personalized and efficient travel recommendations.